 4. Legs of medium length.

 5. Feet with four toes, three pointing forwards and one backwards, suitable for perching and hopping.

-How it moves on the ground
+Movement on the ground

-As we have noted, the sparrow's beak is short and thick, typical of seed-eating, or granivorous, birds (see Figure 7); it lives largely on seeds, both those of agricultural crops and of weeds and grasses.
+As we have noted, the sparrow's beak is short and thick, typical of seed-eating, or granivorous, birds (Fig 7); it lives largely on seeds, both those of agricultural crops and of weeds and grasses.
 In fact sparrows will eat almost anything, and they destroy great numbers of insects, especially when feeding their young.

 Do sparrows do any harm?